-Singapore Views is a software for making interactive presentations using multiple geo-data of Singapore and multimedia elements (pictures, videos and 3D models) for researchers and designers in urban planning.
-The presentations made with Singapore Views help the audience to better understand the context and give a more immersive and dynamic experience than static presentations.
+Singapore Views is software for making interactive presentations using multiple geo-data of Singapore and multimedia elements (pictures, videos, and 3D models) for researchers and designers in urban planning.
+The presentations made with Singapore Views help the audience to understand the context better and give a more immersive and dynamic experience than static presentations.
 I developed the concept and designed the UX/UI for the initial prototypes.

 Multimedia content includes: